 There are a multitude of restaurants in Times Square, catering to all tastes and all budgets.
 Restaurant Row, on West 46th Street between Broadway and 9th Avenue, contains some of the City's most famous eateries.
 For a comprehensive listing of Times Square restaurants, check out our Dining Guide.

 First of all, take a look at the Visitor Tips section of the website.
 You can also plan ahead by viewing the list of local hotels, restaurants, Broadway shows and attractions and creating a Times Square itinerary.
 Sign up for the official Times Square e-Newsletter.
 You'll get the latest information on deals and events.
-You can also visit the Times Square Museum and Visitor Center when you arrive in Times Square.
 Plus, find us on Facebook and Twitter!

 The How to Buy Broadway Tickets page will help you choose from a variety of options that is most convenient for you whether it's online, over the phone or in person.